-The vanilla powder can be made from beans or from extract which will have a sugar-based additive to give it the powdered texture.
+The vanilla powder can be made from beans or from extract, which will have a sugar-based additive to give it a powdered texture.
 If you want the powder for baking or ice cream, the sugary one will be fine.

 It’s perfect for coffee, smoothies, and baking.
 It won’t add alcohol, liquid, color, or anything that may be present in other forms of vanilla.
 The better the quality, the less you need to enhance everything you add it to.

 If you are not familiar with vanilla bean powder or don’t think you will use it very often, start with a smaller amount that isn’t too expensive.
 Here are some of our favorite vanilla bean powders.

 Native Vanilla is one of the best powders available.
 It is more pricey than some others, but it is made from pure raw, ground-up Tahitian vanilla beans.
 It’s not made from extract, so there is no added sugar, alcohol, or other additives.